 That being said, several voices in India oppose the acquisition of a strategic bomber.
 EurAsian Times reached out to Air Marshal PK Barbora (retd) for some perspective.

-“The role of strategic bombers since the World War II and Cold war has been to cross continents and oceans.
+“The role of strategic bombers since World War II and the Cold War has been to cross continents and oceans.
 As a country, India does not have that kind of ambition.
 The tactical bombers and aircraft we have are sufficient to hit targets inside the enemy territory with air-to-air refueling if required.

 Due to their size, bombers have a broad radar cross-section (RCS), making them susceptible to airborne and ground-based air defense (AD) weaponry.
 Additionally, they are expensive to buy and keep up.
 Although they have longer-range capabilities, they must be flown from deep airfields.
 They may undoubtedly transport electronic warfare gear to aid in deep penetration efforts.